 The provider of the television programme service in which the programme is included or the producer of the programme.

 Connected person has the same meaning as it has in section 202 of the Broadcasting Act 1990 (paragraph 3 in Part 1 of Schedule 2).
-The full definition is reproduced in Appendix 1 of the Code (Relevant UK legislation).
-In summary, the following persons are connected with a particular person ('person' includes an individual as well as a body corporate and other incorporated and unincorporated legal entities):
+In summary, the following persons are connected with a particular person (‘person’ includes an individual as well as a body corporate and other incorporated and unincorporated legal entities):

 In this context a children’s programme is “a programme made for a television programme service or an on-demand programme service, and for viewing primarily by persons under the age of sixteen”.

-Broadcasters should refer to the guidance accompanying Section nine of the Code for further information on how to apply Rules 9.9 and 9.10.
+Note: Broadcasters should refer to the guidance accompanying Section Nine of the Code for further information on how to apply Rules 9.9 and 9.10.